About Kathryn Gunter

-I'm Kathryn Gunter.
-I used to run The Market Bakery in Abergavenny market.
+Kathryn Gunter used to run The Market Bakery in Abergavenny market.
 It's a very traditional bakers, providing a wide selection of breads and homemade cakes, including Welsh cakes, Bara Brith and Teisen Lap.

-A lot of tourists that visit Abergavenny are coming to Wales for the very first time, and very often have never tasted a Welsh cake before.
-It’s so exciting for me when people sample them straight from the griddle.
-To see their faces light up with delight makes me very happy.
+Kathryn says that a lot of tourists that visit Abergavenny are coming to Wales for the very first time, and very often have never tasted a Welsh cake before.
+She says it's so exciting when people sample them straight from the griddle.
+To see their faces light up with delight makes her very happy.

 Makes 10-12 cakes | Prep 10 minutes | Cook 4-5 minutes each